 Do you have a hard time seeing your child become frustrated?

 Do you have a low threshold for your seeing your child struggle?

 There is a risk.
-Kids who are over-supported lack confidence, problem solving skills, and resilience.
-Instead of learning healthy strategies to deal with challenging life situations, these children have learned how to be helpless.
+Kids who are over-supported will end up lacking confidence, problem solving skills, and resilience.
+Instead of learning healthy strategies to deal with challenging life situations, these children will doubt themselves and rely on others.

 So, what can you do?

 - Instead of doing things for your child, help them learn the skill, the process to do it for themselves.

 - Believe in your child.
 Believe that they can and will learn to do things for themselves.